awsdocs/aws-cloudtrail-user-guide/doc_source/security_iam_service-with-iam.md

 Although you can attach tags to CloudTrail resources, CloudTrail does not support controlling access based on tags\.

+You can attach tags to CloudTrail resources or pass tags in a request to CloudTrail\.
+To control access based on tags, you provide tag information in the [condition element](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) of a policy using the `cloudtrail:ResourceTag/key-name`, `aws:RequestTag/key-name`, or `aws:TagKeys` condition keys\.
+For more information about tagging CloudTrail resources, see [Creating a Trail](cloudtrail-create-a-trail-using-the-console-first-time.md) and [Creating, Updating, and Managing Trails with the AWS Command Line Interface](cloudtrail-create-and-update-a-trail-by-using-the-aws-cli.md)\.

+To view an example identity\-based policy for limiting access to a resource based on the tags on that resource, see [Viewing CloudTrail Trails Based on Tags](security_iam_id-based-policy-examples.md#security_iam_id-based-policy-examples-view-trails-tags)\.

 ## CloudTrail IAM Roles<a name="security_iam_service-with-iam-roles"></a>

 An [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) is an entity within your AWS account that has specific permissions\.